A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{tate} estimation in real-world robotic applications requires a reliable and efficient estimator.
-This paper focuses on the design of computationally efficient and accurate Maximum A Posteriori (MAP) \emph{sequence} estimators for robotic systems.
-MAP sequence (MAP-Seq) estimation, due to its ability to handle complex, non-Gaussian distributions and leverage temporal dependencies in dynamical systems, is often sought after in estimation scenarios involving multimodal posterior distributions.
-These distributions frequently arise in challenging robotics tasks due to nonlinear system-environment interactions, ambiguous observations, uncertain data associations, and multimodal sensor fusion.
+\IEEEPARstart{S}{tate} estimation in robotic systems presents fundamental challenges, particularly when posterior distributions exhibit multimodality---a phenomenon that frequently arises in real-world applications due to nonlinear system-environment interactions, ambiguous observations, uncertain data associations, and multimodal sensor fusion.
+To address such complexity, Maximum A Posteriori (MAP) \emph{sequence} estimators offer a principled framework that not only handles non-Gaussian distributions but also leverages temporal dependencies inherent in dynamical systems to produce trajectory-consistent estimates.
+This paper focuses on the design of a computationally efficient and accurate MAP sequence (MAP-Seq) estimator that effectively manages multimodal posterior distributions while maintaining practical computational requirements for robotic applications.

 MAP-Seq estimators are an extension of MAP estimators, which seek the most probable state in a given distribution.
-MAP estimators are often preferred over Minimum Mean Square Error (MMSE) estimators for multimodal distributions, as MMSE estimators can produce estimates that lie between modes, potentially corresponding to low-probability regions and leading to erroneous state estimates.
-In contrast, MAP estimation seeks the most probable state, effectively capturing one of the dominant modes in multimodal distributions.
-The MAP-Seq estimator extends this concept to find the most likely trajectory of states over a given time horizon, conditioned on the entire sequence of observations.
-This approach offers more robust estimates, particularly in scenarios with temporary unobservability or when the system's dynamics provide strong temporal constraints, by leveraging information across time to resolve ambiguities that may be present in point estimates.
+For multimodal distributions, MAP estimators are often preferred over Minimum Mean Square Error (MMSE) estimators, as MMSE estimators can produce estimates that lie between modes—potentially corresponding to low-probability regions that lead to erroneous state estimates.
+In contrast, MAP estimation seeks the most probable state, effectively capturing one of the dominant modes.
+MAP-Seq estimation extends this concept to find the most likely trajectory of states over a given time horizon, conditioned on the entire sequence of observations.
+By leveraging information across time to resolve ambiguities that may be present in point estimates, this approach offers more robust estimates, particularly in scenarios with temporary unobservability or when the system's dynamics provide strong temporal constraints.
 This framework has found applications across diverse domains, including image processing \cite{li2016maximum}, natural language processing \cite{kanda2017maximum}, and robotics for tasks such as high-level decision-making \cite{abdolmaleki2018maximum} and simultaneous localization and mapping (SLAM) or tracking \cite{islam2010multi,huang2015bank}.